 - According to him, even after merging with Brahman, the Atman remains distinct.

-- He expounded grace of god as more important than knowledge.
+- He expounded the grace of God as more important than knowledge.

 - Born in 1238 near Udupi, Karnataka.